AdamGuidarini/MediTrak/README.md

 ### In progress:

   + Refactoring and code clean-up.
+  + User interface improvements.
-  + Bug fixes - The app sometimes crashes when editing medicaiton times.
+  + Bug fixes - There's always a bug hidding somewhere.

 ### Planned:

 + Cancel medication - Medication will no longer be scheduled but notes an other related data will not be deleted.
 + Database Cleaner - Delete doses for medications whose schedules have been changed.
-+ User interface improvements.
 + Mark a medication as take from its notification.